ScienceGear/uptimer/README.md

 **Science Gear Discord Bot - Terms of Service**

-Effective Date: [Date]
+Effective Date: 31/7/2023

 Welcome to Science Gear Discord Bot!
 Before using our services, please read these Terms of Service ("Terms") carefully.
-By accessing or using Science Gear Discord Bot ("the Bot"), you agree to be bound by these Terms.
+By accessing or using Science Gear Discord Bot Uptime Bot#2460, you agree to be bound by these Terms.
 If you do not agree to these Terms, please refrain from using the Bot.

 **1. Description of Service**
 Science Gear Discord Bot is a bot designed to monitor projects and provide project-related information on Discord servers.
 It may perform various actions based on predefined commands and configurations.